jorgebucaran/hyperapp/docs/reference.md

 # Reference

 Below is a consice recap of Hyperapp's core APIs and packages.
-It's geared towards developers who already have some level of understanding about the framework and want to look up something quickly.
+It's geared towards developers who already have some familiarity with Hyperapp and want to look up something quickly.
 If you're just getting started, we recommend [working through the tutorial](tutorial.md) first.

 - [`h()`](#h)
   - [on<i>event</i>](#onevent-props)